JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 JetBrains provides the official Kotlin plugin for two Integrated Development Environments (IDEs): [IntelliJ IDEA](#intellij-idea) and [Android Studio](#android-studio).

-Other IDEs and source editors, such as Eclipse, Visual Studio Code, Atom, have Kotlin community-supported plugins in marketplaces.
+Other IDEs and source editors, such as Eclipse, Visual Studio Code, Atom, have Kotlin community-supported plugins.

 ## IntelliJ IDEA